Graph Laplacian Fundamentals

 \]

-is crucial because it allows for localized and
+This approximation allows for localized and efficient computations

 first-order approximation (\(K=1\)) of this process.